Once you have a large game, with many large 3D models, you will probably start to wonder about the speed and memory usage.

 Render event.
 See the manual about custom drawing.
 As an example, see how examples/physics/physics_3d_demo/gameinitialize.pas shows the FPS (search for

-You can show the FPS value on some Lazarus label or form caption.
+You can show the FPS value on some LCL label or form caption (if you use LCL forms).

 Warning: do not change the Lazarus control too often (like every frame).